What does a mortgage broker do (UK)?

 As a rough guide, you can expect to pay, on average, around £500 for their services, yet how they apply their charges differs from broker to broker.

-While some fees may seem high at first glance, the amount borrowers stand to save with the right mortgage is usually far greater than the initial cost.
+While some mortgage broker fees may seem high at first glance, the amount borrowers stand to save with the right mortgage is usually far greater than the initial cost.

-As commission - When a mortgage broker suggests that they offer a ‘fee-free service’, what they’re really saying is that they earn their cut via the lender.
+- As commission - When a 'fee-free mortgage broker' suggests that they offer a fee-free service, what they’re really saying is that they earn their cut via the lender.
 For each mortgage they arrange, the lender will pay a commission for driving new business to them.
 Ultimately, their commission will be factored into their fees or monthly payments.

 What do you need before calling a mortgage broker?

 For maximum efficiency, it pays to gather as much paperwork and documentation regarding your income – sole or joint – and outgoings.
 Your broker will also expect you to provide information about any problems or issues you’re likely to have.
 If you don’t, you may be rejected for what initially appeared as a suitable mortgage, adding an unnecessary hard check to your credit report.

 - Property details